hendricks-lab/Abdullah_trackmate_analysis_Emily_version/README.md

 - Additional code to make position vs time plots:

 	- Run Plot_xk_yk_per_cell.m.
 This code runs the output .mat files from STEP 1.
 To change the colours for the trajectories, check lines 129-132.
 To change the random arrangement along the time axis, check line 94.
 To increase spacing between position lines, check line 93.

+-Bootstrapping (Loic_bootstrap_code_04092019_em):
+ This function is commented out of the Step 3 code, but can be used to compare the datasets that have distributions that do not appear normal rather than performing a t-test.
+Add this function to the path and uncomment that section of the code to run the bootstrapping analysis.